Published: 25 September 2020

 The Novavax trials are the second to commence in the UK, following AstraZeneca phase 3 trials at University of Oxford.
 Participants for the Phase 3 trial will be drawn from the NHS Covid-19 vaccine research registry.

 The registry was launched in July to help create a database of people who consent to be contacted by the NHS to take part in clinical studies with the aim to help speed up the development of a safe and effective vaccine against coronavirus.
-It has been developed as part of the UK Government’s Vaccine Taskforce, in partnership with the National Institute for Health Research (NIHR), NHS Digital, and the Northern Ireland, Scottish and Welsh Governments.
+It has been developed as part of the UK Government’s Vaccine Taskforce, in partnership with the NIHR, NHS Digital, and the Northern Ireland, Scottish and Welsh Governments.

 With several more studies for potential vaccine candidates expected to start before the end of the year, UK researchers are particularly encouraging additional volunteers from Black, Asian and minority ethnic backgrounds, and people with underlying health conditions and the over 65s, to be part of vaccine research so that any vaccines developed will work for as many people as possible.